Homefront: The Revolution

 Intro Sequence

 In addition, the sequence where Walker calls Harvey's phone only appears as an FMV in the first DLC, but animations are present in-game.
-Attempting to open a locked gate repeatedly throughout the main game without the leveled-up keycard for the area will trigger the orphaned "Call Harvey" animation despite playing as Ethan.
+Attempting to open a locked gate repeatedly throughout the main game without the levelled-up keycard for the area will trigger the orphaned "Call Harvey" animation despite playing as Ethan.

 Cut Gameplay Features